 The individual who creates a property in Portfolio Manager is the "owner" of this property.
 This person, who we call the "Property Data Administrator" (PDA), owns and retains all rights associated with property data.
 Therefore, you must contact the PDA directly to request access rights to this property.
 Unfortunately, EPA is not able to transfer ownership without the PDA's permission, unless you are employed by the same company as the PDA.

-To identify the PDA, select the summary tab of the property at hand.
+1) If you already have access to the property: select the summary tab of the property at hand.
 In the "Sharing This Property" table, you will be able to see which user is entered as "Property Data Administrator" under the permissions column.

 With the PDA's permission, there are three options to get access to a building: